Cleft Lip and Palate

 If your child requires oral surgery treatment, we will work with you and your team of doctors to achieve outstanding results.
 Our oral surgeons understand how to account for a child’s growth and development stage when performing pediatric surgery.
-Dr. Rick Edwards, Dr. Carl Johnson, Dr. Ben Johnson, Dr. Sohaib Soliman, and Dr. Hwi Sean Moon provide treatment for cleft lip and cleft palate in Auburn, Federal Way, Renton, Maple Valley, and Puyallup, WA, to help your child achieve proper oral function.
+Dr. Rick Edwards, Dr. Carl Johnson, Dr. Ben Johnson, Dr. Sohaib Soliman, Dr. Hwi Sean Moon, and Dr. Kevin Huang provide treatment for cleft lip and cleft palate in Auburn, Federal Way, Renton, Maple Valley, and Puyallup, WA, to help your child achieve proper oral function.

 Problems Caused by Cleft Lip and Cleft Palate

 A cleft lip or palate can cause a variety of health problems, including:

 - Problems Eating and Drinking Normally.
 The palate is the bone on the roof of your mouth.
 It separates the mouth from the nasal cavities.
 When there is a cleft in the palate, there is nothing to keep foods and liquids from passing up through the nose, which makes eating and drinking extremely difficult.

 - Speech and Breathing Problems.
 The lip and palate are both crucial in making many of the sounds required in normal speech.
 While surgery can sometimes correct speech issues, some cases require a speech specialist to help treat the patient’s condition.
 Cleft lip and palate can also make it difficult to breathe normally.